 Before you retake the LSAT, you have some serious thinking to do.
-Retaking the LSAT is a lot of time and effort to put in for uncertain results.
+Retaking the LSAT takes a lot of time and effort to put in for uncertain results.
 Sometimes, it’s an easy call whether you should retake.
 Other times, it comes down to judgment.
 In this post, we give you everything you need to know to decide whether you should retake.

 Does A Retake Hurt You?

 If you are deciding whether to retake, the good news is that law schools currently put very little if any weight on any lower LSAT scores you have.
 This means that if you improve on a retake, you’ll be judged by a higher score.
 Even if your score gets worse, you still aren’t substantially worse off.
 Check out our post on how law schools view multiple LSATs for a broader explanation of how schools factor retakes into their admissions decisions.
 There are two notable exceptions to the general rule you should know about.
 Harvard and Yale still appear to factor in multiple scores.
 While their policies aren’t exactly clear, retakers are clearly at a disadvantage relative to applicants who only take the LSAT once.

 Here’s the problem: since retaking isn’t going to hurt you much (all else being equal), how do you decide where to draw the line?
 When is your score good enough?
 It’s all about assessing how likely you are to do better on a retake.

 Join a motivated, small group of peers in the LSAT Mastermind Group.

 How Much Do People Usually Improve on an LSAT Retake?

 Overall, the odds of making a significant improvement are always against you.
 Take a look at the average improvement in LSAT score for those who retake the LSAT?